Money Saving Tips and Tips for Frugal Living

 - Insulate water pipes where they are exposed.
 This can save you around $20 a year.

 - When purchasing a water heater, buy one that suits your needs.
 One that is too large will cost more to operate since it will use more energy.
+Since manufacturers often set the default the temperature setting to 140 degrees, lowering the setting by 10 degrees (usually to the average 120 degree home setting) can save you an additional 3 to 5 percent in energy costs.

 - Run full loads in dishwashers and washing machines.
 The machine uses the same amount of energy whether it contains a full load or not, so it’s best to maximize its efficiency by maximizing its allowable load.